Sprokets/craft-imgixurl/README.md

         composer require sprokets/craft-imgixurl/imgix-url

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Imgix Url.

-## Imgix Url Overview

--Insert text here-

-## Configuring Imgix Url

--Insert text here-

-## Using Imgix Url

--Insert text here-

-## Imgix Url Roadmap

-Some things to do, and ideas for potential features:

-- Release it

-Brought to you by [sprokets](https://www.sprokets.com)